 One of my very favorite soups of all time is chicken and wild rice soup.
-Unfortunately, that recipe is known for containing a forbidden ingredient in our home — mushrooms.
-Therefore, Tim won’t touch chicken wild rice soup with a 10-foot pole.

 This week I needed a quick and easy dinner for the night the Peanut got her braces adjusted.
 I looked for something warm and comforting and especially soft for her sore teeth.

 Chicken wild rice soup is total comfort food for cold weather, dreary days, or those times when your kiddos need a little extra loving and it cooks in just 15 minutes!

 Why This is the Best Recipe

 We love chicken soups for dinner, but I think this is the best chicken wild rice soup recipe because:

 - Thick and Creamy: The soup is very hearty and filling.
 Lots of tender rice, a thick creamy broth, and very tender chicken.